aka Naked Space; Spaceship

 The film is further hampered by an absolute shoestring of a budget.
 The sets and effects are painfully cheap – all of the sequences hunting the alien in the latter part of the film take place in the same three sections of corridor.
 Some of the landscapes of the alien planet are just paintings.
 The film also makes use of stock footage from old science-fiction films – particularly The War of the Worlds (1953), This Island Earth (1955) and several Japanese monster movies – but to only derogatory purpose.
 A sequence where we see Leslie Nielsen playing Space Invaders badly dates the film.

-Bruce Kimmel is best known as a producer of musical recordings of Broadway shows.
+Bruce Kimmel is best known as a producer of musical recordings of Broadway shows and has also written a number of books, including a series of mysteries, and appeared as an actor.
 Since The Creature Wasn’t Nice, he has only directed two other psycho-thrillers Prime Suspect/Trauma (1989) and Deceit (2006), although did come up with the story for The Faculty (1998).

 Full film available online here:-